Plainfield Trash Facts

 Official & regulatory sources

-1. CT DEEP, Office of Adjudications, “Public Act 25-84 and Initiating the Hearing Process” — establishes the petition signed by at least 25 persons, the §4(b) standard that a signer’s legal rights will be affected, and the filing deadline set by the Notice of Tentative Determination. portal.ct.gov/deep/adjudications
+1. CT DEEP, Office of Adjudications, “Public Act 25-84 and Initiating the Hearing Process” — explains the timely petition signed by at least 25 persons for an informational public hearing and the additional specific-facts or CGS 22a-19 showing required for a chapter 54 contested-case hearing.
+The filing deadline and instructions come from the Notice of Tentative Determination. portal.ct.gov/deep/adjudications

 2. CT DEEP, Notice of Tentative Determination (example public notice) — shows the standard 30-day comment period from the date of publication and the 25-or-more-person petition for a hearing. portal.ct.gov/deep/public-notices